-The Himalayan Cliff bee produces three different types of honey: Spring high altitude or red honey; Spring mid to low altitude honey; and Autumn honey.
+The Himalayan Cliff bee migrates for seasonal blossoms and produces three different types of honey: Spring high altitude or red honey; Spring mid to low altitude honey; and Autumn honey.
 The Red honey is the most praised because of it's intoxicating or relaxing effects.
 It is not consumed locally but exported at five times the price of other honeys to Japan and China for traditional medicinal use.
 In Korea some healers are using it to treat drug addiction.
 The intoxicating effects come from grayanotoxin present in the nectar of white rhododendrons.

 |Honey Harvesters are stung repeatedly (and I thought my bees were mean)|

 The ownership and control of honey harvesting has always been in the control of local villages but in many areas because of increased foreign demand control has been turned over to non-traditional harvesters and exporters.
 This, along with loss of habitat and the introduction of the European honey bee has caused a tremendous decrease in the Himalayan Cliff bee population.
 To view a study on the status of Apis Laboriosa (Himalayan Cliff Bee) go to "The status of Apis Laboriosa in Western Nepal".
 The European honey bee has also brought with it a bacteria which causes European Foulbrood (bee disease) to which the Himalayan bee has little resistance.
 There are four types of honey bees native to Nepal: Apis Laboriosa; Apis Dorsata (Tropical giant Honey Bee); Apis Florea (Dwarf Honey Bee); and Apis Cerana (Asian Honey Bee).
 To view the status of these native bees and the imported Apis Mellifera (European Honey Bee) go to Himalayan Honey Bees and Beekeeping in Nepal.